 - The femur is kept still with the upper hand while the lower hand pulls the tibia forward.
 A positive result is seen if the tibia moves excessively forward compared to the other (healthy) knee.
 Also, if there is not a hard end point felt then this also indicates a torn ACL.
 If the ligament is completely torn then this test may be pain-free because there is no ligament to be stretched.

-In addition, the practitioner may also test the range of motion, and the strength of surrounding muscles.
+In addition, when assessing an acl tear, the practitioner may also test the range of motion, and the strength of surrounding muscles.
 They will also do a number of other tests to assess for associated injuries, such as meniscus tears.

 An MRI scan can confirm the diagnosis of an ACL sprain.
 An X-ray is only useful to detect a bony injury such as an associated avulsion fracture.
 This is where the ligament tears, pulling a small piece of bone away with it.

 Causes & anatomy – what is an ACL sprain?

 An ACL sprain is damage to the anterior cruciate ligament in the knee.
 This can either be a partial tear or a full tear (rupture) depending on the force of the injury.

 You may also sustain an ACL injury from contact with opponents, particularly in sports such as rugby or football.
 But this is far less common (Boden et al., 2010).
 A direct blow to the outside of the knee causes it to buckle inwards.
 This causes excessive movement of the tibia and the result is often a torn ACL.
 With this type of injury, there is usually associated damage to other structures within the knee.
 For example medial ligament sprains or cartilage meniscus tears.